 Describe an occasion when you've had to communicate complex information

 This is a test of your ability to analyse complicated information effectively, and communicate it in a way that the audience can understand.
 Set the scene and describe your thinking process in a step-by-step way.

 For my scientific research project, I had to present the ideas behind my thinking to the rest of the class.
 While presentations were common at university, this was a particularly complex proposal.
 I had to filter the relevant information and summarise my work, delivering this at a level the other students could appreciate and understand.

-Tell us about the biggest change that you've faced and explain how you handled it
+What is the biggest challenge that you've faced and how did you handle it?

-How to answer: The employer will be looking to find out about your attitude to change, as well as your ability to problem-solve and overcome obstacles, so you need to provide a significant example that demonstrates your adaptability in this area.
+The employer will be looking to find out about your attitude to challenges, as well as your ability to problem-solve and overcome obstacles, so you need to provide a significant example that demonstrates your adaptability in this area.

 In my summer job working in a busy aftersales department I inevitably had to deal with some tough customers.
 This was my first real job, and I had to learn to successfully negotiate and interact with many people throughout the working day.
 On many occasions, I was the only staff member manning the desk so I had to cope with the pressure that this role demanded.
 I now feel that I am better equipped to handle whatever challenges come my way.

 Describing your strengths may come more naturally, but when it comes to your weaknesses, it is important to be honest and reveal things you are genuinely looking to improve on.
 Your answers need to be well-considered and tailored towards the role you are applying for.
 Show them that you are actively looking to learn and grow.